-Within most cities, marshrutky double up official bus routes but are more frequent.
+Within most cities, marshrutky double up on official bus routes but are more frequent.
 They will also stop between official bus stops, which can save quite a walk.

 Long-distance buses tend to complement rather than compete with the rail network.
 They generally serve areas with no railway or routes on which trains are slow, infrequent or overloaded.

-Marshrutky (a Russian diminutive form of marshrutnoye taksi, meaning a fixed-route taxi) are minibuses that are sometimes quicker than larger buses and rarely cost much more.
+Marshrutky (a Russian diminutive form of marshrutnoye taksi, meaning a fixed-route taxi) are minibuses that are often quicker than larger buses and rarely cost much more.
 Where roads are good and villages frequent, marshrutky can be twice as fast as buses and are well worth paying extra for.